 - The aid offered reflects your eligibility for fall and/or spring semester.
-We ask that you notify us if any of the following pertain to you: - You have not been offered aid for a semester in which you plan to attend, and you believe you are eligible. - You are enrolling for only one semester, but have received an aid offer for two semesters. - Your career status will change during the academic year.
+We ask that you notify us if: - You have not been offered aid for a semester in which you plan to attend, and you believe you are eligible. - You are enrolling for only one semester, but have received an aid offer for two semesters. - Your career status will change during the academic year.
 (Example-graduate student for fall and prelim or dissertator student for spring.) - You will not attend.
-Let us know if you plan to return and want to retain any aid.
-Otherwise, all undisbursed aid will be canceled 15 days after the beginning of the semester if you have not registered for classes or you are in an ineligible status. - You are receiving a fellowship from the University (which may include a monthly stipend and/or tuition waiver), and it does not appear in your financial aid in PAWS.
+All undisbursed aid will be canceled 15 days after the beginning of the semester if you have not registered for classes or you are in an ineligible status. - You are receiving a fellowship from the University (which may include a monthly stipend and/or tuition waiver), and it does not appear in your financial aid in PAWS.
 Fellowships, scholarships, traineeships, Chancellor's Graduate Student Awards, and most other educational resources must be included when determining your eligibility for federal student aid.
 Teaching, Project, and Research Assistantships (TAs/PAs/RAs) do not affect your eligibility for financial aid; however, if you file a FAFSA next year, you should report assistantships as untaxed income.
-Our office must report all of these resources annually to the University of Wisconsin System.
+Our office must report all of these resources annually to the Universities of Wisconsin.